jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 Flyweight allows the client to create multiple instances of a Singleton-like class.
 I know that multiple instances of a Singleton sounds like an oxymoron, but hang in there for a bit.
 While Singleton only allows one instance for a class, Flyweight allows multiple attribute-keyed instances of a class, but with the constraint that there can only be one instance for each set of unique attributes.

-I view Flyweight as an extension of the [Singleton Design Pattern](https://jhumelsine.github.io/2025/10/31/singleton.html), or maybe it might be more accurate to view Sington as a special case of Flyweight.
+I view Flyweight as an extension of the [Singleton Design Pattern](https://jhumelsine.github.io/2025/10/31/singleton.html), or maybe it might be more accurate to view Singleton as a special case of Flyweight.
 While I'm not a fan of Singleton, I do tend to appreciate Flyweight.

-Though not included by the GoF, there is a creational pattern for this behavior: __Multiton__, which is a portmanteau of _Multiple_ and _Singleton_.
+Though not included by the GoF in the catalog, there is a creational pattern that captures this behavior: __Multiton__, a portmanteau of _Multiple_ and _Singleton_.
 Multiton describes __what__ it does.
 Flyweight describes __how__ it does it.
 I view them as two patterns for the same concept with two different perspectives: __What__ vs __How__.
+Multiton explains what is produced: one instance per key.
+Flyweight explains how to ensure it remains lightweight and shared.

 As I alluded to in my opening sentence, I think the GoF should have focused upon the creational aspect of this behavior and included it in the creational section as Multiton rather than their Flyweight structural classification.
 But since Flyweight is the name they chose, I'll stick with it for the rest of this blog.

 Regardless of its categorization, I've not much liked the name _Flyweight_.
 I think its inspiration is based upon a [weight class](https://en.wikipedia.org/wiki/Weight_class_(boxing)) in boxing, where [flyweight](https://en.wikipedia.org/wiki/Flyweight) is the lightest weight class.
 I think this name was chosen because the pattern focuses upon keeping memory acquisition lean and clean.
 Even if this is the origin of the name, I still don't feel that a boxing metaphor is sufficiently descriptive.